unibo-dtm-se-2425-Wasted/report/sections/01-concept/index.md

 * **Where are the users?** Users are individuals or families who manage their groceries and food supplies within their **homes**.
 * **When and how frequently do they interact with the system?** Users will interact with the system **daily or several times a week**.
 Interaction primarily occurs:
-    * When adding new purchases or removing consumed/expired products (after grocery shopping or during meal preparation).
+    * When adding new purchases or removing consumed/expired products (after grocery shopping or during meal preparation);
-    * When checking expiring food items to plan meals.
+    * When checking expiring food items to plan meals;
-    * When viewing alerts about products nearing expiration (displayed within the application).
+    * When asking for recipes inspiration.
 * **How do they interact with the system?
 Which devices are they using?** Interaction happens through a standard web interface.
 Users will utilize **web browser-enabled devices**, primarily for **tablets or smartphones** for quick checks or while shopping,  but also for **desktops or laptops** for data entry and an overview.
 * **Does the system need to store user's data?
 Which data?
-Where?** Yes, the system **needs to store user data**.
+Where?** Yes, the system **needs to store user data** that will be stored in a **SQLite database**, managed by the Sreamlit backend logic.
-    * **Data stored:**
-        * Information about **food items**: product name, category (e.g., dairy, vegetables, meat), purchase and expiration dates, quantity, unit of measurement.
+    * **Food items data**: product name, category (e.g., dairy, vegetables, meat), purchase and expiration dates, quantity, unit of measurement and price.
-        * Data related to **waste statistics**: proportion of expired versus consumed products, estimated economic loss due to waste.
+    * **Waste statistics data**: proportion of expired versus consumed products, estimated economic loss due to waste.
-    * **Where:** This data will be stored in a **SQLite database**, managed by the Sreamlit backend logic.
+    * **User data**: username and password

 ---